 L(dB) are any additional losses in dB.

-The power level at the lower and upper B-40 frequency shall be the MDS level + 40 dB as shown in Figure 4.
+The applied power level at the lower and upper B-40 frequency shall be the MDS level + 40 dB as shown in Figure 4.

 Table 4 shows the frequency offset relative to fc with a calculated MDS value of -110 dBm and a maximum disturbance level of -30 dBm.